 The Darb-i-Imam shrine like the Blue Mosque at Tabriz and the Maydan Mosque at Kashan, presents the characteristic brilliance of quality and color of early Timurid tile work in Central Iran.
 The geometric patterns of black glazed and unglazed terracotta pieces in the dado and the individual arabesque ornament plaques set in relief on the walls of the north portal represent the outstanding originality and clarity of design in the complex's earliest structures.
 The brilliance in execution of the shrine's celebrated mosaic faience pishtaq is well matched by the elegance of the console of the shrine's dome.
 The shrine's portal was copied in the Qutbiyah mosque of 1543, which was later removed to the Chihil Sutun garden.
 The shrine is thus, noted for both the quality of its decorative work in plaster inscription friezes and mosaic tile work as well as its influence, especially of the raised tile mosaic pattern and Thulth inscriptions on later Safavid monuments, such as the mausoleum of Harun-i- Vilayat and the Jami mosque of Isfahan.

-Golombek, Lisa & Wilber, Donald.
-1988.
-The Timurid Architecture of Iran and Turan, Volume I. Princeton: Princeton University Press, 384, 385.
+Golombek, Lisa and Donald Wilber.
+The Timurid Architecture of Iran and Turan, Volume I. Princeton: Princeton University Press, 1988.
+384, 385.

 "Darb-e Imam."
 Isfahan Webserver.
 Last modified November 24, 1998 . http://www.isfahan.org.uk/darbimam/darbimam.html.
 [Accessed August 14, 2013]